NGIOproject/nextgenio-docs/user_guide/data_scheduler.rst

 completed, the job is pushed back in the queue.

-Upon completion the DS writes data into persistent memory or tranfers data to the parallel file system for storage, depending on job specifications.
+Upon completion the DS writes data into persistent memory or transfers data to the parallel file system for storage, depending on job specifications.

 ::